anas1243/jenkins-agent-deploy-flask-app/README.md

-# Provision and Configure Jenkins master and agent to deploy simple flask application
+# Provision and Configure Jenkins master and agent to deploy simple flask application using Terraform, ansible, Docker, and Jenkins